JimDesu/basis-lang/spec.md

 .fail Name: payload
 ```

-A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload. `.fail Name: payload` produces a failure carrying message `Name` with the value of `payload` as its payload; the typechecker requires that `payload`'s type satisfy the class bound to `Name` (&sect;4.7).
+A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload. `.fail Name: payload` produces a failure carrying message `Name` with the value of `payload` as its payload; the typechecker requires that `payload`'s type satisfy the concept bound to `Name` (&sect;4.7).

 The `.fail` directive is itself a `!`-call: its post-call lattice state is `failing(!)` carrying the propagating set `{Name}` (or empty, for bare `.fail`).
 The next ordinary statement in the surrounding block is reachable only along the failure-skip path, which means: not at all, unless caught by a recovery context.